 With the likes of AirPlay 2 and Sonos Connect breaking down barriers, there are now more options than ever for creating a vast wireless, multi-room party system so you can listen to music seamlessly as you wander between rooms.
 And the growth of smart speakers make that even easier.

-Things to look out for include the streaming services it supports, any inputs you might need or any extra connectivity like Bluetooth.
+Things to look out for include the streaming services the speaker supports, any inputs you might need and any extra connectivity like Bluetooth.
 Some even support high-res music if you consider yourself something of an audiophile.
 You might also like to check the size of the range on offer should you want to upgrade or bolster your collection further down the line.

 Of course, while multi-room speakers try to catch up on smart speaker capability, you can be sure that smart speakers are doing exactly the same in reverse.
-Amazon's new family of Echo speakers has the ability to group and control them across multiple rooms, as has the new Google Home range.
-Arguably these won’t offer the same level of audio chops as the options below, but they are improving all the time and could be worth considering.
+Amazon's family of Echo speakers has the ability to group and control them across multiple rooms, as has the Google Home range.

 Read our buying guide to the best smart speakers for more details on those, or keep reading for our pick of the best multi-room speakers you can buy.

 Sonos and multi-room have gone hand-in-hand for so long, itâs almost hard to remember which one came first.
 And with so much experience, itâs not surprising that it has one of the most solid setups going.